Design & Technology

 Examples of these projects are usually very varied.
 We often develop ideas from the broad themes of "lighting" or "storage" - however students are encouraged to develop their own areas of interest.

-For more information on Cartmel's catering course, please visit the food studies page.
+For more information on the Food Preparation & Nutrition GCSE course, please visit the food studies page.